 The fuel may be carried in fixed fuel tanks, directly connected to the vehicle’s engine and/or auxiliary equipment or transportable pressure vessels, which comply with the pertinent legal provisions.”

 The total capacity of the fixed tanks shall not exceed [xx] litres per transport unit and the capacity of a tank fitted to a trailer shall not exceed [xx] litres.
-These restrictions shall not apply to vehicles operated by the emergency services.”
+These restrictions shall not apply to vehicles operated by the emergency services.”.

 NGV Global/AEGPL: